 CETG Programme for 2021

-Until further notice, there will be no live talks due to the Coronavirus.
+There will be no live talks due to the Coronavirus.
 However all talks will take place on-line via Zoom at the same date as the original meeting.
 The meeting will start at 7.30pm and the lecture at 7.45pm.

 Links will be sent to members and Visitors are welcome to join the virtual evening for £5.
 Please contact Pirkko Soundy to arrange this at pirkko@soundy.plus.com